AllaVinner/dotman/README.md

 The link entry in the configuration file saves the link path as relative to your home path, and the target is stored as the name of the moved file.
-This means that it is possible to move a dotman project, and then restoring it using `dotman restore`.
+This means that it is possible to move a dotman project, and then set it up using `dotman setup`.

 ## Example